marcintreder/relevel-landing-page/src/pages/about/index.md

 title: About Relevel–Exercise Program to End Back Pain, Shoulder Pain and other problems caused by the sedentary lifestyle
 header1: Welcome to
 header2: The World of Relevel
 description: Relevel is more than an app.
 More than a company.
 Relevel is a path forward for the world harmed by the desk jobs.
 With Revel you will prepare your body for the challenges introduced by your daily job.
 With Relevel you will thrive.
+Relevel is more than an app.
+More than a company.
+Relevel is a path forward for the world harmed by the desk jobs.
+With Revel you will prepare your body for the challenges introduced by your daily job.
+With Relevel you will thrive.
+With Revel you will prepare your body for the challenges introduced by your daily job.
+With Relevel you will thrive.
 image: /img/about.png
 imageAlt: About Relevel
 imageTitle: About Relevel